MartinPJorge/mec-generator/README.md

                                bandwidthUnits = "Mpbs",
                                idPrefix = "test")
 ```
+In case each fog node has to be connected to cell nodes below a certain distance, such distance must be provided in meters to the `dis` parameter.

 ### Endpoints generation
 Endpoints can represent users consuming infrastructure resources, and `attachEndpoints()` generates them and associates them to the nearest cell antennas.